turingschool-examples/frontend-mod-1-prework/day_3/day3-exercises.md

 <h3>What element is used to create a dropdown list?</h3>

 The select element is used to create a drop down list box.
-It contains two or more drop down list boxes.
+It contains two or more option elements.

 <h3>If you're using an input element to send form data to a server, what should the type attribute be set to?</h3>